lifangchen2021/DiffraLab/README.md

 ### 3️⃣ G-Fitter - Multi-peak Gaussian Fitting

-- Perform multi-peak Gaussian fitting on simulated or experimental diffraction data.
+- Performs **multi-peak Gaussian fitting on simulated or experimental diffraction data**.
-- Extract peak positions and FWHM for analysis and reporting.
+- Extracts peak positions and FWHM values for analysis and reporting.
+- By clicking the **"Select File" button**, users can select the Excel file exported from BraggIt and **directly perform Gaussian fitting on the simulated diffraction results**.

 ![GFitter](images/GFitter_demo.png)